AYCEdemo/emptyx16/src/emptyx16.md

 recommended to write to 4h first then write to 5h.

 ### 6h/7h - T1LL/T1LH - T1 Latch (R/W)
-Reads will return the current counter value but doesn't clear IFR bit 6.
-Writes will set the latch (reload) value.
+Reads will return the latch (reload) value but doesn't clear IFR bit 6.
+Writes will set the latch value.
 If the upper 8 bits are written, clear IFR bit 6 only (no counter reload like in T1H).

 ### Timer 1 One-shot Mode (ACR bit 6 = 0)
 ```